Areas And Sections Within The Maze

 (1) In the "Battlefield Trenches" the tower is a mix of castle, pill-box, gun battery and ruin.
 Embedded in the walls are "fossilised weapons" and the scars of war alongside tapestries and murals that celebrate victory and heroism but morn loss and betrayal.

 (2) The "Whirlpool" tower has at its centre a deep well with water that rushes down from pipes in the rim.
 Windows have spirals of prisms that create optical illusions and light refractions.
 The walls are embedded with curios that are strange to touch and weird to look at.

 (3) The "Mirrors" tower is built largely of glass blocks, many of which have embedded shapes and items.
 Lenses and mirrors allow one to see people in the furthest part of the tower provided one looks in exactly the right direction.

 (4) The "Ages Of Life" tower has steps of different shapes and sizes, ascending from old stone to the most modern and light materials.
 The walls are patterned with many alcoves and shelves.
 Photographs of people are grouped according to similarity of shape regardless of heritage.

 (5) The "Healers" tower has walls of different textures and materials.
 Tiny chambers serve as refuges to gaze down at the maze below surrounded by herbs, or flowers, or crystals, or whatever.

 (6) The "Abyss" 'tower' is inverted, it descends down into the ground, far down, with three narrow, unlit tall passages.
 At the end is a rectangular chamber far from the crowds and bustle.

 (7) The "Pandora's" tower is infuriating.
-Doors open out into fresh air, stairs lead to masked figurines, rooms are made to appear larger or smaller than they really are.
+Ladders open out into fresh air, stairs lead to masked figurines, rooms are made to appear larger or smaller than they really are.
 Ascent is via hatches and crooked, twisted narrow barely passable passageways.

 - Dom Peardene -